NB x GMCL x ECB- Banner-01 1200.png

 10.3.2.3.3.1.

-any un-starred player at that date who has played fifty percent or more of the players personal league games in the 1st XI must become a starred player and therefore not be allowed to play in the Third XI from that point unless exempted.
+any un-starred player at that date who has played fifty percent or more of the players personal league games in the 1st XI must become a starred player and deemed to be on List B, therefore not be allowed to play in the Third XI from that point unless exempted

 10.3.2.3.4.